-Most people choose to entrust the arrangements to a professional funeral director of which there are about 2,500 in this country.
+Most people choose to entrust the arrangements of a funeral to a professional funeral director of which there are about 2,500 in this country.
 The funeral business in Britain is covered by three trade associations, but membership is not compulsory and because the business is unregulated, basically anyone can set up as a funeral director.
 Friends, family, clergy or your doctor may be able to recommend reputable companies and in this consumer society, the advice of ‘shopping around’ may seem a difficult one to apply to funerals, but the advice is the same as for any service.

 Relatives or friends are probably the most appropriate people to ask to help by ringing around several funeral directors to compare prices and services.
 The Natural Death Centre, (the educational charity which campaigns on behalf of the public for greater openness in the funeral industry), believe that a good funeral director should be a ‘facilitator’ – someone who helps the family organise as much of the funeral arrangements as they want to.
 Increasingly, family members want to be more involved in the arrangements and help in the final rituals.